NetApp/netapp-dataops-toolkit/netapp_dataops_traditional/docs/gcnv_mcp_server_readme.md

    gcloud services list --enabled --filter="name:netapp.googleapis.com"
    ```

-### Required IAM Permissions

-Ensure your account or service account has the following roles:
-- `roles/netappcloudvolumes.admin` (full access)
-- Or custom role with `netapp.*` permissions

 ### Example JSON Config

 To use the MCP server with an MCP client, you need to configure the client to use the server.
 For many clients (such as [VS Code](https://code.visualstudio.com/docs/copilot/chat/mcp-servers), [Claude Desktop](https://modelcontextprotocol.io/quickstart/user), and [AnythingLLM](https://docs.anythingllm.com/mcp-compatibility/overview)), this requires editing a config file that is in JSON format.
 Below is an example.
 Refer to the documentation for your MCP client for specific formatting details.